nishantdhongadi/TwitchSenti/README.md

 - Customizable alert settings based on sentiment thresholds.
 - Historical sentiment data visualization.

-## Dependencies

-TwitchSenti is built using Next.js and relies on several key dependencies:

-- Next.js: The React framework for production.
-- Tailwind CSS: For styling components.
-- [Other Dependencies]: List other major dependencies here.

 ## Installation

 To set up TwitchSenti on your local machine, follow these steps: